oracle/graal/docs/reference-manual/llvm/README.md

 ## Getting Started

-Starting of GraalVM for JDK 21, GraalVM LLVM runtime is available as a standalone distribution.
+As of GraalVM for JDK 21, the GraalVM LLVM runtime is available as a standalone distribution.
 You can download a standalone based on Oracle GraalVM or GraalVM Community Edition.

 1. Navigate to [GitHub releases of GraalVM for JDK 21](https://github.com/graalvm/graalvm-ce-builds/releases) and download the LLVM standalone for your operating system.